elifesciences/master-server-formula/README.md

 $ vault operator unseal ... # unseal key printed during init
 ```

-Authentication is necessary from the point of view of a user to access a secret:
+Authentication is necessary, from the point of view of a user, to access secrets:

 ```
 $ vault login
 # (insert a valid token)
 ```

+This will create a `~/.vault-token` file.

 The token can just be the root token generated during initialization, but finer grained tokens can be issued.